DarkStussy/aioscraper/docs/concepts/lifespan.rst

 Lifespan
 ========

-A lifespan is an async context manager ``lifespan(scraper)`` that wraps the same :class:`AIOScraper <aioscraper.scraper.core.AIOScraper>` instance before CLI startup.
+Lifespan is an async context manager ``lifespan(scraper)`` that wraps the same :class:`AIOScraper <aioscraper.scraper.core.AIOScraper>` instance before startup.
 Use it to create and tear down resources in one place.

 What it does
 ------------